How to Create a 301 Redirect with PHP

 A Few Important Tidbits

-- When creating your 301 redirect in PHP, it's important that you specify 301 as your HTTP status code.
-If you omit this status code, PHP will automatically assume the status code of 302, which is a temporary redirect, something that should never be used for SEO purposes, in my opinion.
+• When creating your 301 redirect in PHP, it's important that you specify 301 as your HTTP status code.
+If you omit it, PHP will automatically assume the status code of 302, which is a temporary redirect.
+In most cases, pages are moved to new locations to stay.

 Conclusion